ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md
 (🌧︎: Involves an accepted GitHub Pull Request from the community.
 Thanks for your help!)

+**3.1.0** *The Displayed Update*

+- Added ItemDisplayRules for all vanilla Survivors to most items and equipments!
+	- No IDRs yet on: Armor Crystal and Armor Prism (are pending a reflavor), Pulse Monitor (needs a modified display model), Go-Faster Stripes (will be a shader overlay), Causal Camera and Mostly-Tame Mimic (will be a follower).
+	- Some other items will also receive a better modified display model in the future (Defibrillator, Villainous Visage, Command Terminal).
+- Renamed Voidwisp Hive to Magic Beehive to better differentiate it from Voidsent Wisp.

 **3.0.1**